+What is executive search?
 Executive Search is the process of actively seeking, or “hunting”, an individual to fill an Executive level role.
-In the case of Prism Executive Recruitment this could typically be a Senior Management Consultancy job, or a Director role in a management consulting firm.
+In the case of Prism Executive Recruitment, this could typically be a Senior Management Consultancy job, or a Director role in a management consulting firm.

 …..in practice it is considerably more complicated.

-There are different views on what might be involved which vary depending on who is being asked!
+There are different views on what is involved, which can vary depending on who is being asked!

-The explicit point is the term “Search” and the implication is that this goes considerably beyond a trawl of active candidates such as job advertisement applicants or active and recently registered candidates on a recruiter’s database.
+The explicit point is the term “Search” and the implication is that this goes considerably beyond a trawl of active candidates.
+This. kind of trawl could include job advertisement applicants or active and recently registered candidates on a recruiter’s database.

 This links to the other word: the importance and seniority of the role implied in the term “Executive”.
 This suggests that there is more of a business imperative to find the best available person for the job (rather than only active job seekers).
-Which therefore justifies the (often) greater cost and considerably greater effort involved in this broader remit.
+This, therefore, justifies the (often) greater cost and considerably greater effort involved in this broader remit.

 So what does Executive Search involve?

-In days gone by Executive Search firms enjoyed a sense of mystery and exclusivity: as “head-hunters” with the fabled “Black Book” of contacts or mysterious open-door access to leading Industry movers and shakers.
-Who knows perhaps they went to the same school!
+In days gone by Executive Search firms enjoyed a sense of mystery and exclusivity.
+They were seen as “head-hunters” with the fabled “Black Book” of contacts.
+Alternatively, they were seen as having mysterious open-door access to leading Industry movers and shakers.
+Who knows, perhaps they went to the same school!

-In practice the ability of such firms to do a good job relied upon excellent researchers who would produce a list of target employers (i.e. places the Executive might currently be working), be able to find the name of the relevant Executive and be able to get through to them, usually by telephone.
+In practice, the ability of such firms to do a good job relied upon excellent researchers.
+They would produce a list of target employers i.e. places the Executive might currently be working.
+This would allow them to find the name of the relevant Executive, and be able to get through to them, usually by telephone.

 These days some of the same skills apply but the process has of course been revolutionised by the internet.
-This has enabled a bewildering range of sources and information on the potential Executive “candidate” as well as myriad methods of contacting the individual.
+This has enabled a bewildering range of sources and information on the potential Executive “candidate”.
+It has also produced myriad methods of contacting the individual.